Are New York Divorce Records Public?

 How to Find a Divorce Record in New York

 Divorce, commonly referred to as dissolution of marriage, occurs when two married people file divorce papers to reverse, annul, or otherwise repeal their union.
-In New York, the divorce court (i.e., the supreme court) records a marriage dissolution in three ways.
-An example is by a divorce decree.
+In New York, the divorce court (i.e., the Supreme Court) records a marriage dissolution in three ways.
+An example is a divorce decree.
 Being aware of the differences between the three types can save time when attempting to obtain dissolution of marriage records.

 In the State of New York, divorce certificates are the most frequently requested of the three types of records and contain the least information.
 A divorce certificate contains general facts about the divorce agreement, such as the names of the parties who filed the original divorce papers and the date of the divorce.
 A divorce certificate is filed with the New York State Department of Health (NYSDH) and is usually requested when one of the divorced parties wants to obtain a new marriage certificate or change their name.
 In New York, this divorce document can only be purchased by the parties or lawyers involved.

-New York divorce records are confidential records.
-Thus, only eligible parties (a divorced spouse, their attorney, or a person with a New York state court order) can obtain these records online.
+As previously stated, New York divorce records are confidential records.
+Thus, only eligible parties can obtain these records online.
 The online portal for accessing divorce documents in New York is the New York State Department of Health online platform.
 This platform provides records of divorce case files in all 62 counties of New York.
 The information required to obtain a copy of a divorce record online includes:

 - A $30 fee payable by credit card only